Understanding the brain to erase mental illness: Future of Health P5

 This future level of understanding can lead to a variety of applications, like perfectly mind-controlled prosthetic limbs, advances in Brain-Computer Interface (BCI), brain-to-brain communication (hello, electronic telepathy), knowledge and skill uploading into the brain, Matrix-like uploading of your mind into the web—the works!
 But for this chapter, let’s focus on how this grand theory will apply to healing the brain and mind.

 Generally speaking, all mental disorders stem from one or a combination of gene defects, physical injuries, and emotional trauma.
-In the future, you'll receive customized treatment for these brain conditions based off a combination of technology and therapy techniques that will diagnose you perfectly.
+In the future, you'll receive customized treatment for these brain conditions based on a combination of technology and therapy techniques that will diagnose you perfectly.

 For mental disorders caused predominantly by genetic defects—including illnesses like Parkinson's disease, ADHD, bipolar disorder, and schizophrenia—these will not only be diagnosed much earlier on in life through future, mass market genetic testing/sequencing, but we’ll then be able to edit out these troublesome genes (and their corresponding disorders) using customized gene therapy procedures.